tsgates/arch-wiki-markdown/wiki/TuxOnIce.md

 The text interface may be good for debugging TuxOnIce, as it displays some messages.

-You won't see a user interface for the first few seconds of the resume process unless you add the userui hook to your mkinitcpio (before the resume hook) configuration and regenerate your initramfs, but this is also optional.
+You will not see a user interface for the first few seconds of the resume process unless you add the userui hook to your mkinitcpio (before the resume hook) configuration and regenerate your initramfs, but this is also optional.

 Generate initramfs: